vkingw/himawari-bg/readme.md

 ### Command Line

-You can run `himawari-bg` on the command line after it's been installed globally with `npm`.
+You can run `himawari-bg-mac` on the command line after it's been installed globally with `npm`.

-If you run `himawari-bg` with no arguments, it will download the latest image from Himawari-8 and set it as your desktop background.
+If you run `himawari-bg-mac` with no arguments, it will download the latest image from Himawari-8 and set it as your desktop background.

 :point_right: You have to set the background color of your desktop to black manually if you want it to look as cool as possible.

 There are some options available if you'd like to go further:

 ```
-Usage: himawari-bg [options]
+Usage: himawari-bg-mac-mac [options]

     --outfile, -o         Location to save image. (default: ~/Pictures/himawari-images/$TIMESTAMP.jpg)
     --zoom, -z            The zoom level of the image.
 Can be 1-5. (default: 2)